open-webrtc-toolkit/owt-sdk-quic/web_transport/docs/threading_model.md

 - `io_thread`: Calls to Chromium's QUIC implementation are delegated to this thread.
 - `event_thread`: Callbacks and events are fired on this thread.
 We may move to sequence later.

-These two threads are owned by `QuicTransportFactory`.
-Basically, all objects created by `QuicTransportFactory` re-use the same task queues based on the two threads above.
+These two threads are owned by `WebTransportFactory`.
+Basically, all objects created by `WebTransportFactory` re-use the same task queues based on the two threads above.

 ## Reference